tomjfrog/oidc-demo/README.md

 # oidc-demo
-Test repo for Github Actions &amp; JFrog's OIDC Support
+Test repo for Github Actions and JFrog's OIDC Support